subchen/go-cli/README.md

 #### Bool flag

-A bool flag has a optional bool value.
+A bool flag can has a optional inline bool value.

 ```go
 &cli.Flag{